rcannon/memcached/README.md

 Note: For these test, we tried our best to multithread the server, but judging from the cpu usage of our server, we were not very successful at achieving concurrent access to the cache for get requests (Eitan said that the server alone should achieve close to 200% cpu utilization, we were not able to even get it close to 100%).
 Some performance improvement is shown for 2 server threads.
 It is possible that this is casued by the server being able to utilize the multithreading during other parts of the computation, just not the cache accessing part.
 Using gdb we confirmed that the server was utilizing multiple threads; we just couldn't get performance or the cpu utilization up to the levels that we had hoped.

+Also, we realized too late that we neglected to test an instance where the number of client threads is 1.
+We only did 2 through 8.

 In this section we run the same test as above, varying client threads from 2 to 8.
 We report the results for three different values of server threads: 2,3, and 4.
 We only test lower numbers of server threads because we are running both the server and the client on the same system, so they are competing for CPU resources.
 The plot for 2 server threads can be seen below.
 The exact results can be seen in part2_results.csv.

 First the results from running the server with two threads.